dashevo/dapi/README.md

 ### Available RPCs

-All available RPC commands located [here](/lib/rpcServer/commands).
+All available RPC commands can be found [here](/lib/rpcServer/commands).